Consumer Medicine Information

 All medicines can have side effects.
 Sometimes these are serious, but most of the time these are not.
 You may need medical

-It can be difficult to tell whether side effects are the result of taking Neurontin, effects of your condition or side effects
+It can be difficult to tell whether side effects are the result of taking Neurontin; of your condition; or side effects of

 If you are over 65 years of age you may have an increased chance of getting side effects.